 La Sportiva Mythos

-The Mythos is one of the oldest climbing shoes still in production and, to this day, remains one of the most popular.
-Known to be one of the most comfortable all day shoes going, many big wall climbers favour the Mythos.
+The Mythos is one of the oldest climbing shoes still in production and, to this day, remains very popular.
+Known to be one of the most comfortable all-day shoes in the business many big wall climbers still favor the Mythos.

-The flat profile and comfortable fit make them ideal for multi-pitch, all-day adventures on both sport and trad routes.
-They fit in cracks nicely and smear well with a moderately flexible midsole.
+The flat profile and comfortable fit lend them well to multi-pitch, all-day adventures, on both sport and trad routes.
+They also fit in cracks nicely and smear well thanks to the semi-flexible midsole.

-They won’t be a top pick for sending challenging projects, but the unbeatable comfort has made them a great addition to any climber’s shoe collection.
+The Mythos won’t be your go-to shoe pick for sending your bouldering projects but the unbeatable comfort makes them a great addition to any climber’s shoe collection.

 What Makes A Good Climbing Shoe For Greek Feet?